cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ### `HasABCIEndblock`

-The `HasABCIEndblock` is an extension interface from `AppModule`.
+The `HasABCIEndblock` is an extension interface from `module.AppModule`.
 All modules that have an `EndBlock` which return validator set updates implement this interface.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/types/module/module.go#L222-L225